-SIU Fraud Waste and Abuse (FWA) Coordinator: An employee position dedicated to preventing, detecting, investigating, and referring suspected Fraud, Waste and Abuse in the HealthChoices Behavioral Health program to Department of Human Services, responsible for generating and drafting internal and external standard and ad-hoc reports and the triage of incoming referrals.
+SIU Manager/Fraud Waste and Abuse (FWA) Coordinator: An employee position dedicated to preventing, detecting, investigating, and referring suspected Fraud, Waste and Abuse in the HealthChoices Behavioral Health program to Department of Human Services, responsible for generating and drafting internal and external standard and ad-hoc reports and the triage of incoming referrals.
+Clinical Investigator: An employee position responsible for reviewing referrals, gathering information related to the allegations, conducting clinical reviews and claims audits and evaluation of findings to determine if evidence indicates billing errors, over-utilization, abusive activity, or a strong suspicion of fraud or abuse.
+Contributes to the interpretation and trend identification in documentation and claims submission for potential referrals to the SIU through assigned case investigation.

+Intake Specialist: An employee position responsible for the receipt, development, completion, and entering of incoming referrals in the SIU case tracking system.
 Third Party Liability (TPL): Any individual, entity (e.g., insurance company), or program (e.g., Medicare) that may be liable for all or part of a Member's health care expenses.

 Waste: The thoughtless, careless or otherwise improper use of services by Members, provision of and billing for such services by providers, or payment for the services by payers.
 Waste includes erroneous claims adjudication by the Company.
 Waste, as defined by CMS for Medicare Part D, means overutilization of services, or other practices that result in unnecessary costs.
-Generally, not considered caused by criminally negligent actions but rather the misuse of resources.
+Generally not considered caused by criminally negligent actions but rather the misuse of resources.